Policies

 Statement of Fair Processing

+By accessing this website and providing Access Personal Checking Services Ltd (trading as APCS) with your personal details, you agree to accept and be bound by the terms of this statement of fair processing which is summarised below.
 APCS have worked closely with the Disclosure and Barring Service (DBS), Disclosure Scotland (DS) and Access Northern Ireland (AccessNI) to produce an online disclosure application route, which is an alternative to the standard paper forms.
 This allows you to complete your application at any location with internet access.
 Our online service is committed to protecting the privacy of our users.
 When you supply any personal information to this site, we have legal obligations towards you in the way we deal with your data, as follows:

 Fair Processing Principles

 All information requested is used solely for the purpose of producing a disclosure certificate and is collected, stored and processed by APCS, the DBS, Disclosure Scotland and AccessNI in accordance with the Data Protection Act 2018.
 We will treat your personal information as confidential and we will not disclose it to any third party except: (i) with your prior agreement; (ii) as necessary for providing our online disclosure service to you; or (iii) as required by law.
+Any organisation which uses the APCS online disclosure service is obliged to sign a service contract requiring them to:

 The APCS online solution is hosted within an ISO27001 compliant environment, and all components of the service are protected by intrusion detection and intrusion prevention devices.
 Completed applications are fully encrypted and securely transferred to the DBS, Disclosure Scotland and AccessNI.